Some years (okay, most years) the last week in December makes me anxious.

 These are good things to do.
 They are also things that keep me from my imaginary chocolate-and-journal time.

-I just have to remember that even though this is a great time of year for looking back and looking ahead, I don’t have to do things according to the calendar.
+I just have to remember that even though this is a great time of year for looking ahead and dreaming big, I don’t have to do things according to the calendar.
 I can always start New Things For the New Year next week, or the next week, or the week after that.

 And I will—there are plans and projects for the next year that I’m super excited about.